f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-cbip/Readme.md

 =======TODO=======
 ```

-# Automated Migration from BIG-IP to BIG-IP Next
+# Automated Migration from Classic BIG-IP to BIG-IP Next